clarktrimble/ba-blog/content/blog/funhouse/index.md

 ```

 Nothing mind-blowing; the slices surely are column-oriented.
-Depending on our use case, we can easily transform between the two.
+If need be, we can easily transform between the two.

 #### TL;DR